 Posted on February 4, 2021

-Here’s our fool proof advice to achieve commercial success with every brief:
+Here’s our advice to achieving commercial success with every brief:

 Creative briefs begin with a problem you are trying to solve, or an opportunity you have identified for your brand.